perimiller/perimiller/README.md

 - 👀 I’m interested in Web Design and Development.
 - 🌱 I’m currently brushing-up on building websites with html, css and Github; through the site codecademy.com.
 - 💞️ I’m looking to collaborate on code for building websites.
-- 📫 You can reach me at perimiller@mac.com.

 <!---
 perimiller/perimiller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.